Space-ground Fluid AI for 6G Edge Intelligence: Key Techniques of Space-ground Fluid AI

 \subsection{Space-ground Fluid Learning}

 Large-scale model training with vast amounts of data in remote areas is essential for supporting mission-critical applications such as healthcare, search and rescue, agriculture, and more.
 However, this goal is hindered by the lack of communication-computing infrastructure.
-Although satellite networks can address this issue, existing learning schemes in SGIN either have long convergence durations or require costly inter-satellite links (ISLs).
-To tackle these challenges, we discuss the first component of Fluid AI, termed \textit{Fluid Learning}, which is designed to facilitate the distributed training across large regions by exploiting satellite mobility.
+Although satellite networks can address this issue, existing learning schemes in SGINs either have long convergence durations or require costly inter-satellite links (ISLs).
+To tackle these challenges, we introduce the first component of fluid AI, termed fluid learning, which is designed to facilitate distributed training across large geographical regions by exploiting satellite mobility.
+FL is a decentralized machine learning approach widely studied for SGIN systems, in which ground edge devices, such as sensors or mobile phones, periodically upload their updated models or gradients to a satellite for model aggregation.
+However, due to the limited serving area of an LEO satellite, achieving model consensus on a global scale presents substantial challenges.
+Existing SGIN FL frameworks for addressing this issue generally fall into two categories:

+1) In \textit{ground station-assisted hierarchical FL} \cite{10121575}, satellites further forward models to a ground station to perform global aggregation.
+However, the learning efficiency is severely hampered by the excessive waiting time, as there is likely to be a prolonged delay before a satellite encounters a ground station.

-Federated learning (FL) is a decentralized machine learning approach widely studied for SGIN systems, where ground edge devices, such as sensors or mobile phones, periodically upload their updated models or gradients to a visible satellite for model aggregation.
-Existing FL frameworks in SGIN can be classified into two categories: 1) \textit{Ground Station-assisted Hierarchical Federated Learning} \cite{10121575}.
-The learning performance of such a framework is primarily limited by the excessive waiting time for a satellite to send and receive models from a ground station.
-2) \textit{ISL-assisted Decentralized Federated Learning} \cite{9982621}.
-This method can circumvent the prolonged contact time between satellites and a ground station by relaying models via ISLs over long distances.
-However, given that laser terminals are prohibitively expensive, e.g., each costs approximately \$500k according to the Space Development Agency contract \cite{laserISL}, this approach is not universally applicable.
-For instance, ISLs are not included in Phase 1 of Starlink~\cite{hotnet19}, among many other satellites.
+2) \textit{ISL-assisted decentralized FL} \cite{9982621} enables model exchanges and averaging among satellites through ISLs, thereby circumventing the prolonged waiting time.
+However, laser terminals are prohibitively expensive (e.g., each costs approximately 500k USD, according to the Space Development Agency contract \cite{laserISL}), so this approach is not universally applicable.
+For instance, ISLs are not included in phase 1 of Starlink, among many other satellites.
 Furthermore, even with ISLs available on these satellites, forwarding models via multi-hop ISLs still incur non-negligible bandwidth costs.